avdagama/Nutrienti/README.md

 # nutrienti

 The code in this repository only represents the beginning stages of the nutrienti android app, and is not represenative of where the project stands today.
-Most of the features below are not included in the uploaded code, but are present and working in the app.
+The demo video below is a better representation of where the app is today.

 # Short demo video